limads/bayes/README.md

 - Command-line usage: Type `bayes --help` to perform inference at the command line.
 This is the easiest way to get started, and is fine to process small volumes of data structured as CSVs.

+- Web service: The command bayes serve -h [host] -p [port] will open a hyper server from which clients can instantiate and query models.
+This is useful as a component of a microserver architecture, or to preserve a model across many call of fit/predict.
+With a model setup, you can work with any scripting language (Python/R/Js or even plain SQL by interpolating results from curl) to create new models, modify a model, or predict from it.

 # License

 This crate is licensed under the [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).